What is concrete?

 - Sprinkle dishwasher detergent on wet concrete.
 Let it stand a few minutes, then pour boiling water on the area.
 Scrub and rinse.

 - Dissolve a cup tri-sodium phosphate in 1 gallon of hot water.
 Pour over stained concrete surface and allow soaking for 25 minutes.
 Scrub with stiff brush or broom.
 Rinse with clean water.
 Repeat if necessary.

 How long should I cure (keep the plastic, straw, blankets, water, etc.) my concrete (driveway, sidewalk, slab, etc.)?

 This question can only be answered by the professionals associated with the project.
 Concrete cures at different rates depending on the constituent ingredients and the ambient conditions it is exposed to.
 Your contractor (concrete supplier) should know what sort of curing is required for the particular mix being used.
-Also, by following their recommendation, you can maintain whatever warranty might be associated with the work performed.
+Therefore, you can maintain whatever warranty might be associated with the work performed.